 The Revival of Utopian Literature

-Found this article relevant?Yvonne Patch, Gareth James, Valerie Waterhouse and 5 others found this witty
+Found this article relevant?Yvonne Patch, Gareth Bookwitty, Valerie Waterhouse and 5 others found this witty

 These days, a lot of us are experiencing feelings of intense disillusionment, impotence, and downright hopelessness.
 For the first time in history, people overwhelmingly believe that their children will be worse off than they are.
 It’s a shockingly ubiquitous pessimism.
 We witness every day the inability of our political leaders to produce the radical changes we so desperately need.
 Stranded between a dehumanizing neoliberalism and the authoritarian alternative (led by Putin, Erdogan and the likes), it feels as though we are at an ideological dead end, what Francis Fukuyama called the “End of History”.